Frequently Asked Questions

 What can I expect from an acupuncture treatment?

 Some pets will be prescribed an acupuncture-only program and others will have acupuncture incorporated into the rehabilitation plan.
 Patients usually start with 1-2 treatments per week for 4-6 weeks.
 Once a maximum response is achieved, treatments are tapered off with the goal of only seeing patients for acupuncture as needed.
-Most animals relax and tolerate acupuncture very well often falling asleep during treatment.
-The acupuncture needles are very thin and sterile and most of the time the pet does not even notice their insertion.
-Acupuncture is used for musculoskeletal and neurologic problems, as well as many systemic diseases.
+Many pets relax and tolerate acupuncture very well and often falling asleep during treatment!
+The acupuncture needles are very thin and sterile and most of the time the pet does not even notice their use.
+Acupuncture is used for musculoskeletal and neurological problems, as well as many systemic diseases.
 For more information please see our Veterinary Acupuncture section.

 How do I know if my pet needs physical rehabilitation?

 Any pet recovering from surgery or injury can benefit from a physical rehabilitation program.
 Patients will become more mobile and recover faster when they can safely exercise in a controlled environment.
-It is also important in pets with neurologic problems.
-Muscle loss and a decrease in strength can happen rapidly with neurologic diseases.
-Rehabilitation programs use exercises specifically designed to strengthen muscle and stimulate proprioception in limbs which can allow those patients to maintain function in the face of a neurologic deficit.
-Pets that have debilitating metabolic diseases, such as diabetes, hypothyroidism, Cushing's disease, etc., can benefit from a rehabilitation strengthening and conditioning program.
+Physical Therapy is also beneficial for pets with neurological problems, as muscle loss and a decrease in strength can happen rapidly with neurological diseases.
+Pets that have debilitating metabolic diseases, such as diabetes, hypothyroidism, Cushing's disease, etc., can also benefit from a rehabilitation strengthening and conditioning program.
 In addition, senior pets suffering from any painful problems, like arthritis, will see great increases in their quality of life when they are able to exercise in a way that allows them to have a normal gait and to bear less weight on their achy limbs, such as is possible in the underwater treadmill.

 How do I know if my pet is in pain?

 Pets are often very good at hiding their pain.
 They will continue to exercise and do the things they love well past the point that is normal for a human.
-Common signs of pain in pets include, a decrease in activity, reluctance to go up/downstairs or jump on bed/in car, difficulty getting up, an abnormal gait, sensitive to touch, panting excessively, restless at night, or a decrease in appetite.
+Common signs of pain in pets include: a decrease in activity, reluctance to go up/down stairs or jump on bed or in car, difficulty getting up, an abnormal gait, sensitive to touch, panting excessively, restless at night, or a decrease in appetite.

 What do I need to bring to the initial evaluation?

 Yes.
 We highly encourage owners to have an active role in their pet's rehabilitation program.
 You are integral part of your pet's success.
-Pets often feel more comfortable and are more motivated when their owners are present.
-Though we have treats and toys at the center, feel free to bring your pet's favorites if you think they will feel more at home.
-In addition to participating in sessions at the center, you will also play an important role in your pet's progress through the home treatment plan that will be prescribed.
-We will base these plans on your specific lifestyle, time constraints, and your pet's current condition.
+At this time, with COVID-19, we are operating on a drop-off only basis for appointments at our clinic.
+While you may not participate in therapies done at our clinic, you will play an important role in your pet's progress through the home treatment plan that will be prescribed.

 What can I expect on my first visit?

 During your initial visit, you and your pet will be meeting with a veterinarian and a physical therapist certified in canine rehabilitation.
 This is a comprehensive evaluation that includes a detailed medical history and review of records, a thorough physical examination, and a rehabilitation evaluation which includes observation of the pet at a stance and during different gaits, measurements of joint range-of-motion and muscle mass, and an overall evaluation of pain and mobility.
-Please bring all pertinent medical records (or have them faxed to the office) and radiographs (x-rays) for review.
-This will help us to customize an individual treatment plan best suited for your pet and its situation.
-This evaluation and plan will be sent to your regular veterinarian.
-You will also be sent home with a home treatment plan detailing our findings and recommended treatments/exercises/stretches for you to perform at home.
+They will then customize an individual treatment plan best suited for your pet and its situation.
+You will be sent home with a treatment plan detailing our findings and recommended treatments/exercises/stretches for you to perform at home or at our clinic.

 How long will my pet be in therapy?

-This, again, is dependent on the individual situation and condition of the pet.
-Patients usually begin treatments I -2 times a week.
-Average programs are 6 to 8 weeks but we have many pets on maintenance programs that may see us monthly or once every week or two.
+This is dependent on the individual situation and condition of the pet.
+Patients usually begin treatments 1 to 2 times a week.
+Average programs are 6 to 8 weeks but we have many pets on maintenance programs that may see us monthly or once every week.
+We will periodically re-evaluate your pet and discuss time frame of treatment plans with the owner.

 Can you guarantee my dog will improve?